Hold on!

 For instance, in food delivery apps, the usage of the words Eat, Deliver and Order is fairly common.
 "Uber Eats" and “Just Eat” in the UK are prime examples.

-Arguably the most important factor, though, are the reviews you’re able to generate from actual users.
+Arguably the most important factor, though, are the reviews you’re able to generate from actual security users.
 And incentivising them for early adopters could propel you to position #1 in the App Store rankings.

 Download your mobile app store checklist 👈